 Workplace stressors such as workloads, workplace environments and relationships, professional, personal and community expectations can all impact on educator mental health and wellbeing.

-It is important workplaces find ways to reduce stressors and put strategies in place to manage them more effectively.
+It's important workplaces find ways to reduce stressors and put strategies in place to manage them more effectively.
 With a supportive culture in your workplace, staff wellbeing can be supported and this will have a positive influence on professional relationships and interactions, which flows to the whole learning community.

 Educational leaders can take action to improve wellbeing by developing a healthy culture and environment within their learning community.
 They can ensure factors enhancing a positive culture are maintained and improved and can act to change any factors hindering staff wellbeing.

-By visiting the Be You website you can access and share the resources about practicing self-care in a way that works for you.
-The Be You Fact Sheets provide a number of strategies that are helpful in practicing self-care and managing stress for staff in school and early learning services.
+By visiting the Be You website you can access and share the resources about practising self-care in a way that works for you.
+The Be You Fact Sheets provide a number of strategies that are helpful in practising self-care and managing stress for staff in school and early learning services.
 There are also Wellbeing Tools for You with information and a range of resources to help in supporting your wellbeing.

 A team of educators wanting to support each other’s wellbeing recently created their own self-care poster using some of the strategies linked to the Be You Fact Sheet on Staff wellbeing.
-This poster was designed to give them a quick visual reminder to practice self-care when feeling stressed and overwhelmed.
+This poster was designed to give them a quick visual reminder to practise self-care when feeling stressed and overwhelmed.

 Here are some of the self -care strategies they used:

 - Monitor your stress: recognise your own signs and identify personally difficult situations